shara111/shara111/README.md

-Third-year Software Development student at Seneca Polytechnic, entering my final year in Fall 2025.
-I'm driven by a passion for using tech to solve real-world problems.
+Fourth-year Software Development student at Seneca Polytechnic.
+I'm driven by a passion for using technology to solve real-world problems and building something from scratch.